-If you have a complaint or grievance about the program, you should present your concerns to the Dean of Students or the Executive Director.
-If the Executive Director is unable to resolve the problem, or is part of the problem, the matter may be taken to the Board of Trustees.
-We will make an effort to review documents and discuss the situation with the parties involved to resolve your concerns in a manner that is reasonable, timely and in complete accordance with the provisions of the laws by which we are governed.
+A delineation of your rights as a student, including the correct procedures for registering complaints or grievances, is available from any member of the Admin Team and can be found in Policies and Procedures in the Student Dropbox.
+If you have a complaint or grievance about the institution, faculty/staff, and/or fellow student, we ask that you first attempt to resolve the matter informally amongst yourselves.
+If that is not appropriate to the situation, or if you are unable to come to a resolution informally, you may make a formal complaint as explained in the Policies and Procedures Regarding Complaints and Greivances.
 A student's participation in the complaint procedure and the disposition of a student's complaint will not limit or waive any of the student's rights.
 Records of any student complaints and the resolution process are maintained in the student's file and an entry is made into a Student Complaint Log.

-A delineation of your rights as a student, including the correct procedures for registering complaints or grievances, is available in your Student DropBox and from the Dean of Students.
 Students may lodge unresolved complaints and grievances with the Bureau for Private Postsecondary Education or the Midwifery Education Accreditation Council (MEAC).